 Accelerator Mass Spectrometry And Geochronology Facility

-Later, realizing the need of 14C AMS dating within the country and with the financial support from Ministry of Earth Sciences (MoES), IUAC established AMS facility based on dedicated 500kV Ion accelerator in 2015.
+Later, realizing the need of 14C AMS dating within the country and with the financial support from Ministry of Earth Sciences (MoES), IUAC established AMS facility based on a dedicated 500kV Ion accelerator in 2015.
 This AMS facility is also capable of performing 10Be and 26Al measurements.
 The AMS beamline with 15UD Pelletron accelerator is now being utilized for 36Cl AMS measurements after suitable modifications.